Scaarus/nativedb/weapon/GetWeaponComponentTypeModel.md

 Hash GET_WEAPON_COMPONENT_TYPE_MODEL(Hash componentHash);
 ```

 Return the model used by a weapon component type.
-More info